oatile/Data_Bootcamp_Final_Project/README.md

 I acknowledge that a failure to abide by NYU Stern Honor Code will result in a failing grade for the project and course.

+Project Description:
-Project Description: This project will look at the effect of family household income levels on average SAT scores in New York State as the beginning to a larger question on educations role in addressing inequality.
+This project will look at the effect of family household income levels on average SAT scores in New York State as the beginning to a larger question on educations role in addressing inequality.

+In my time at NYU, I have deveoped an interest in emerging markets and economic mobility.
+Essentially, what are some of the factors that would contribute to overall economic growth in a way that does isolate lower earning communities?
+The overall question of inclusive growth would be too grand for the scope of this project.
+Instead, I aim to identify the correlation between education and income inequality, and how it may affect economic mobility.